 |Increased Revenue||Reduce shopping cart abandonment and increase online conversion rates.|

 |Reduced Handle Time||Leverage annotations, comments and browser control to aid quick resolution.|

-During a call or a chat session between a customer and an agent, the customer can initiate a co-browse session with the agent, so both the agent and the customer share the same instance of the browser.
+During a call or a web messaging or a chat session between a customer and an agent, the customer can initiate a co-browse session with the agent, so both the agent and the customer share the same instance of the browser.
 This session enables the agent to provide direct support to a customer trying to complete a request on the company's website.

 Use Case Definition